harshkheskani/CS38-TeamProject/README.md

 ## Profile Page

-Profile page is used to customize user information and also provided access to list of associated businesses (owned, favorite, reviewed)
+Profile page is used to customize user information and also provided access to list of associated businesses (owned, favorite, reviewed).

 ### Edit Profile Image

+Profile image can be edited via Edit Image button which triggers a modal.
+In this modal, user can select an image they want to uplaod as well as clear option to remove existing image (defaul image will be used in that case)

 ### Edit Profile Description

+Profile description can be changed via Edit Description button which triggers a modal.
+In this modal, user can write exhaustive description of themselves.
+Note however, description is not used anywhere in the web app and serves no practical purpose as of now.